OCA/product-attribute/product_attribute_custom_value_variant/readme/USAGE.md

     - 5
     - 10
     - Custom
-3. For the "Custom" value, enable custom and Create custom variant (added by this module)
+3. For the "Custom" value, enable "Free text" and "Create custom variant" (added by this module)
 4. Create a product template "Glass" having the created attribute and all its values